-Turns out many cars nowadays ship with cruise control from the factory.
+Turns out many cars ship with cruise control from the factory.
 Of course mine didn’t.
-So I set out to add it on my own.
+So I set out in a journey to add it on my own.

 Something funny about car manufacturers is that usually they make the same car even if it has different features (packages/extras) on them.
-What they usually do is instead of adding functionality to a base model, they remove functionality from the full extras model.
+What they usually do is instead of adding functionality to a base model, they remove functionality from the full-extras model.
 So in other words, if you buy a car without any of the extras, it would be equivalent to the full extras car with all of the extras removed.
-So this means that you can add the extras again if you need to.
+This means that you can add the extras again if you need to.

 The cruise control package is something that usually runs about $1500 at the dealership.
 I’m gonna show you how to add it for $53.

 In order to perform this mod your car should have throttle by wire car which means your accelerator pedal is not directly linked to the throttle valve of your engine, instead the pedal position is interpreted by the ECU which in turns open or closes the throttle for you.
 In other words is like a digital throttle.

 Here’s the tools you need.

 For the following mod you will need 2 key components, I got them from eBay:

 - Steering wheel buttons with Cruise Control $35 on ebay

 - Brake switch GJ6E-66-490. $18 on ebay.
 This switch is important because it contains two switches inside, one for the brake lights and the other to cancel the cruise control when you hit the brakes.